gpstar81/fluid-ecommerce/README.md

 Fluid
 Michael Rajotte - 2016 June

 Fluid is a php/javascript/mysql/bootstrap 3 driven e-commerce website platform.
-This was never intended to be distributed easily as it was a base I created for building custom e-commerce commissioned sites for clients.
+This was never intended to be distributed easily as it was a base I created for building custom e-commerce commissioned sites for clients for older versions of PHP (5 or lower) at the time.

 Feel free to use anything from this in your own projects.